paulosuzart/paulosuzart.github.io/_posts/2018-04-19-exploring-optional-types-in-java8.md

 # Appendix - No recursion version

-The thing about these algorithms is that they will always follow the size of the tree.
-Not a dirrectly link, but possibly `O(log n)` relation here.
+Although serving our purpose of exploring Optional types, the thing about both algorithms is that they will always follow the size of the tree in the worst case.
 This can lead to a `StackOverflowError` epidemic.
 That is why here is a non recursive version of both algos:

 ```java
     // now the search from TreeSearch is not abstract and actually implements the search...